 Micheal and I have said goodbye to our beloved Leïf and Yaïr, and Roland has stayed behind in Pamplona to find a donkey with which to complete the Camino, as medieval pilgrims once did.
 I think it's really cool, and perfectly fitting for Roland, who's a bit of an old soul.
 I hope to cross paths with him and his load-bearer later on.

 We have a fine bunch of uphills ahead of us, so Michael and I set off early.
 There is a lot of open space and very little shade today, but I love the sun and the quiet dirt paths.

 I don’t remember much about the rest of today's trek.
-It is mostly peaceful strolling downhill until we arrive at Albergue Jakue (below), which is easily one of my favourite hostels on The Camino.
-I remember sitting on the garden chairs, sipping refreshingly cold wine and listening to other pilgrims’ reasons for walking the Camino.
+It is mostly peaceful strolling downhill until we arrive at Albergue Jakue (below), which is easily one of my favourite hostels here.
+I remember sitting on garden chairs, sipping refreshingly cold wine and listening to other pilgrims’ reasons for walking the Camino.